captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Makes everything endlessly about her?
 ---
-It’s.
+It’s Exhausting.
 ---
-It’s like.
+Your mom thinks the crying room
 ---
-Exhausting.
+is “a freaking shit show”
 ---
+and I think maybe agree with her.
 ---
-Your mother thinks the crying room
+Do you need anything?
 ---
-is “fucking retarded”
+Are you OK?
 ---
-and I think
+Do you want me to send Allison to a hotel?
 ---
-I maybe agree with her.
+I can send Allison to a hotel.
 ---
-But.
+Ok, is this conversation stressing you out?
 ---
-How are you holding up.
----
-It’s a lot.
----
-Are you OK do you need anything?
----
-OK?
----
-OK.
----
-Do you want me to send Allison
----
-to a hotel
----
-I can send her to a hotel?
----
-teplate: noise
-laughs
----
-Is this conversation stressing you out.
----
-OK?
----
-OK.
----
-We will.
----
-Deal with Allison and the
+We will deal with Allison and the
 ---
 endless narcissism of her
 ---